crickets-and-comb/bfb_delivery/docs/workflow.rst

 See :doc:`getting_started` for more information.

+Now you're ready to use the command-line tools.

 Split the chunked route
 -----------------------

-Then, run the :code:`split_chunked_route` to split the chunked worksheet into individual driver worksheets divided into workbooks that staff can upload to Circuit:
+Now you split the chunked worksheet into separate spreadsheets ready to upload.
+Run the :code:`split_chunked_route` to split the chunked worksheet into individual driver worksheets divided into workbooks that staff can upload to Circuit:

 .. code:: bash

-    split_chunked_route --input_path path/to/input.xlsx
+    split_chunked_route --input_path path/to/chunked_routes.xlsx

 The paths to the workbooks will print to the console.

 See :doc:`split_chunked_route` for more information, e.g. how to set the number of workbooks.
-Use `--help` to see all the optional arguments in the CLI.
+You may also use `--help` to see all the optional arguments in the CLI.

 .. code:: bash